Rtasseff/inovaGMWF/README.md

 While it is a bit sloppy, and the whole structure of this code may need to be revisited, this allows us to move forward with important, yet small analysis tasks without spending resources on redesigning the current code.

+The main() method has several code snippets to run various procedures.
+The comments should make it clear what they are and where they start/stop.
+The easiest thing is to just comment out all but the needed procedure, and change the corresponding hard-coded paths/options.
+We have tried to make it flow from top to bottom in the order of the typical workflow, but there are multiple 'in-between' steps (e.g. PBS job submissions or bash scripts) that prevented us from forming a single push-button code.

+####bashShellScripts
+This directory houses useful bash shell scripts that were used during the typical workflow.

 To Dos
 ---------------------